bluzphp/bluzman/README.md

 Bluzman provides a commands list to operate with built-in PHP server.

-To launch built-in PHP server you must run the command in terminal:
+To launch built-in PHP server you should run the following command in the terminal:
 ```bash
 bluzman server:start --host[="..."] --port[="..."]
 ```